Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Top everything with cheese and let it melt for a hearty and tasty dinner for a busy weeknight.

 STEP ONE: In a large skillet, over medium heat, pour the olive oil and add the onions.
-Stir and cook for 1 to 2 minutes until the onions are nice and warm.
+Stir and cook for one to two minutes until the onions are nice and warm.

 STEP THREE: Add the ground beef, salt, onion powder, minced onion, paprika, and ground pepper.